earthly/website/blog/_posts/2021-04-21-real-time-phoenix-elixir.md

     - phoenix
     - elixir
     - liveview
-excerpt: "Learn how to build a real-time crowdfunding application using the Phoenix Framework and Elixir.
-Discover the power of Phoenix LiveView and how to leverage PubSub to create interactive, server-rendered user experiences without the need for JavaScript."
+excerpt: Learn how to build a real-time crowdfunding application using the Phoenix Framework and Elixir.
+Discover the power of Phoenix LiveView and how to leverage PubSub to broadcast updates to all users in real time.
 ---

 The Elixir language, along with the [Phoenix framework](https://phoenixframework.org/), has been growing in popularity at a quick pace, and with good reason.
 Phoenix offers productivity levels comparable to frameworks like Ruby on Rails while being one of the [fastest web frameworks](https://github.com/mroth/phoenix-showdown/blob/master/RESULTS_v3.md) available.